 How does this relate to my LogMeIn account?

-not have permission at the operating system level to actually access the
+at the operating system level to actually access the host.

 User Access Controls give you extra control over the actions members